 “Well, I’ve gotta at least respect your persistence… if nothing else…” Aaron spat after another irradiated sigh, “Please, just go away.”

 “Nope.” the hellhound said plainly, attempting to invite herself in.
-The bandit quickly shifted himself, using his body to block the way inside.
+The bandit quickly shifted his position, using his body to block the way inside.
 The hellhound playfully growled at him, running a sharp claw down his chest.

 “Oh.
 You wanna play it the hard way~?”